Why handwriting is important

-Here are some early signs that your child is having difficulty developing the skills to handwrite at school.
-Your child:
+Here are early signs that your child is having difficulty developing the skills to write by hand at school:

-- still swaps hands while drawing or handwriting during the first year of school.
-Most children prefer using one hand for drawing before they reach school, but some children have started school when this happens
+- Swapping hands while drawing or handwriting during the first year of school – most children prefer using one hand for drawing before they reach school, but some children have started school when this happens.

-- writes slowly or has difficulty drawing letters correctly.
-Your child might need some help developing motor skills to make smooth, careful movements
+- Writing slowly or struggling to draw letters correctly – your child might need some help developing motor skills to make smooth, careful movements.

-- grips a pencil differently from the way they were taught or they don’t have a strong pencil grip.
-Poor pencil grip can slow down your child’s handwriting progress and make it hard for them to complete work in a reasonable time
+- Gripping a pencil differently from the way they were taught or gripping the pencil weakly – this can slow down your child’s handwriting and make it hard for them to complete work in a reasonable time.

-- lacks interest in or avoids drawing and handwriting.
-Your child might lose interest in writing if they aren’t confident about drawing or their writing isn’t as advanced as their classmates’ writing
+- Lacking interest in or avoiding drawing and handwriting – this might happen if your child isn’t confident about drawing or their writing isn’t as advanced as their classmates’ writing.

-- has untidy handwriting.
-This might look like reversed letters, letters not correctly closed, inconsistent letter size, letters that don’t sit on the line and inconsistent spacing between letters and words
+- Writing in an untidy way – this might look like reversed letters, letters not correctly closed, inconsistent letter size, letters that don’t sit on the line and inconsistent spacing between letters and words.

-- doesn’t seem to follow the teacher’s instructions while learning to write.
-Your child might have trouble concentrating, paying attention or understanding the teacher’s instructions.
+- Not following the teacher’s instructions while learning to write – this might be because your child has trouble concentrating, paying attention or understanding instructions.